talex-touch/talex-touch/apps/docs/docs/documents/customization.md

 # Customization

-The `Polyglot Toolbox` is designed to be highly customizable to meet your specific needs.
+The `Tuff` is designed to be highly customizable to meet your specific needs.
 This guide will walk you through the various ways you can personalize your experience.

 ## Themes